March 9, 2018

 How to overcome bias when hiring

 For a lot of companies, a dose of old-fashioned bias has been the cornerstone of the recruitment process.
-But a growing number of businesses are starting to look for ways to overcome bias in their hiring process so that they can build real diversity in their workforce and leadership teams.
+Although, a growing number of businesses are starting to look for ways to overcome bias in their hiring process.
+In doing so, they want build real diversity in their workforce and leadership teams.

 One of the most effective ways to achieve this is through rigorous psychometric testing.